sicreative/avr-iot-aws-sensor-node-mplab-webserver/README.md

-## This is orginal readme document from microchip AVR-IoT WA out-of-box firmware
+## This is original readme document from microchip AVR-IoT WA out-of-box firmware

 #### For information of the webserver addon please reference to the folder
 [AVRIoT.X](AVRIoT.X/)